eugenia1984/First-exercise-of-Full-Stack-Course-HTML-book/README.md

 I am taking the **Full Stack** course with **Programando Desde Tu Casa**  and as a first practice we must create a website that will be an HTML book, which on its main page has a title and four links with a name of a story of Gabriel García Marquez, each of them leads to another website, which has the link to return to the main page.

 ## What I did 🚀
-The header only has the name of gabirel García Marquez, the author of whom I share four of his stories. <br>
+The header only has the name of Gabriel García Marquez, the author of whom I share four of his stories. <br>
 And with an ordered list I name the stories, which each one has a link to go to another website with the story. <br>
 The footer has a legend.